Samsung announces the Galaxy Z Fold 4, its newest large-format foldable phone.

 Samsung will release the Galaxy Z Fold 4 on Aug.
 26 for $1,800.

-The new book-style foldable phone announced at Wednesday’shas a modified design that should be easier to manage in phone mode.
+The new book-style foldable phone announced at Wednesday’s Unpacked event has a modified design that should be easier to manage in phone mode.
 It’s also getting new software that takes advantage of its foldable screen and routine upgrades to the processor and camera.

-Samsung was an early entrant to the market, launching its Display Supply Chain Consultants and Omdia.
+Samsung was an early entrant to the market, launching its first Galaxy Fold device in 2019.
+It leads the foldable phone market by a wide margin in terms of shipments, according to estimates from Display Supply Chain Consultants and Omdia.
 But foldable phones still account for a sliver of the broader mobile phone market.
-The new Z Fold 4 and Z Flip 4 are Samsung’s latest attempt to change that by remedying some of the biggest criticisms of previous models, potentially making foldables more appealing to a bigger audience.device in 2019.
-It leads the foldable phone market by a wide margin in terms of shipments, according to estimates from
+The new Z Fold 4 and Z Flip 4 are Samsung’s latest attempt to change that by remedying some of the biggest criticisms of previous models, potentially making foldables more appealing to a bigger audience.

 The Galaxy Z Fold 4, for example, has a wider cover screen that more closely resembles a regular, non-folding phone when closed.
 The change makes apps look more natural since the Z Fold 4’s screen isn’t as narrow.
 The difference is certainly noticeable compared to the Galaxy Z Fold 3, but the display still isn’t quite as wide as a standard phone such as the Galaxy S22 or iPhone 13.